tuomaseerola/onsetsync/paper/paper.md

 |Song_2 |Son     |    NA|   NA|   6.15| 6.14|  6|     1|                6.15|

 Table 2 shows a portion of the onset data structure, just 6 rows out of 1568 rows in the data containing 3286 onsets.
 The first two columns are
 *meta-data*, referring to the piece and section.
 The next four columns represent the onset times in seconds (rounded to two decimals for convenience) of four selected instruments, `Clave`, `Bass`, `Guitar` and `Tres`.
-The onset times for the instruments are available in seconds (with precision of 6 digits, although we prefer to use milliseconds (ms) in the analyses of synchrony to avoid reporting unnecessarily many digits).
+The onset times for the instruments are available in seconds (with the precision of 6 digits, although we prefer to use milliseconds (ms) in the analyses of synchrony to avoid reporting unnecessarily many digits).
 The last three columns refer to information about the relative time: `SD` represents the beat subdivision within the cycle.
-In this music there are 16 subdivisions per cycle (which can be felt as 4 beats \(\times\) 4 subdivisions). `Cycle` refers to a running number of the beat cycles (each will have 16 beats in this music). `Isochronous.SD.Time` is an evenly temporally spaced time point for each beat subdivision (calculated by dividing each cycle duration by 16) that can act as temporal reference grid.
+In this music, there are 16 subdivisions per cycle (which can be felt as 4 beats \(\times\) 4 subdivisions). `Cycle` refers to a running number of the beat cycles (each will have 16 beats in this music). `Isochronous.SD.Time` is an evenly temporally spaced time point for each beat subdivision (calculated by dividing each cycle duration by 16) that can act as a temporal reference grid.
 The beat subdivisions and cycles are manually annotated and can be integrated to the data frame with a specific function (`add_annotation`) if given separately.
-Also a reference timing (`Isochronous.SD.Time`) has been provided for the cycles but it can also be estimated from the cycles and beat subdivisions using a function (`add_isobeats`) in the library.
+Also, a reference timing (`Isochronous.SD.Time`) has been provided for the cycles but it can also be estimated from the cycles and beat subdivisions using a function (`add_isobeats`) in the library.
 Information about cycles and beat subdivisions is generally based on manual annotation, and originates separately from the automatically extracted onsets; the two are combined to produce tables with onsets assigned to beat positions.
 This explains why the first row of the table has no onsets but it contains annotation information (Cycle 1 and beat sub-division 1).
 It is also possible to read the csv files directly from OSF using `get_OSF_csv` function to allow transparent and reproducible analysis workflows with published datasets.

 ### Onset summaries

 Let's explore the overall structure of the onsets in the example piece using the function `plot_by_beat` to visualise the asynchrony relative to an equal division subdivision of the beats for each instrument across the time.
-This visualisation gives a summary about when the instruments are playing relative to the beat division and the sections of the song, shown in Figure 1.
+This visualisation gives a summary of when the instruments are playing relative to the beat division and the sections of the song, shown in Figure 1.

 ```r